 Asia is a diverse continent with diverse customers.
 When we look across the continent, we see distinct differences in customer segmentation and user bases.
 Their different needs and preferences put self-storage operators before various challenges.
 Operators have to overcome the challenges to unlock the growth potential of their business.
 We will go over the characteristics of the most common customer segments and what it means for your communication and support strategy.

 The most striking difference is the split between business and individual renters across the continent.
 We see an almost even split in China and Malaysia.
-Meanwhile, in Japan, Singapore, and Taiwan, 80% of self-storage is B2B.
+Meanwhile, in Japan, Singapore, and Taiwan, 80% of self-storage is B2C.
 The trend is growing.
-Unless operators want to specialize in a customer niche, they will need a diverse communication strategy and offering to accommodate the needs of the B2B and B2C customers.
+Unless operators want to specialize in a customer niche, they will need a diverse communication strategy and offering to accommodate the needs of the B2B and B2C markets.

-Self-Storage B2C customers
+Self-Storage B2C Customers

 Demand for self-storage in individual consumers historically comes from the so-called “4 D’s of Self-Storage”:

 Especially the fourth factor is a primary driver in self-storage demand.
-Urbanization drives ever-larger numbers of residents in ever more cramped places.
+Urbanization drives ever-larger numbers of residents into ever more cramped places.
 High property and rent costs mean that many users treat self-storage as a closet away from home.
 They typically want to rent smaller units, just above 2 square meters (25sqf).

 However, individual consumers are not a homogeneous group.
 For several decades the so-called baby boomer generation – those born after WW2 and into the late 50’s – dictated all major consumer trends.
 They were the largest group.
 However, Millennials – born in the late 80s to late 90s now challenge this position; and already overtook in other regions.
 In Asia, for every two baby boomers, there is one millennial.
 They form a 600 million strong consumer group.
 Many self-storage operators recognized the potential of Millennials as renters.
 However, they come with expectations and demands.